Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 ## DataModelID

-A **string** identifier of a data model that defines both a specific format (e.g., JSON, XML) and its associated semantics.
-The allowed characters are letters (English alphabet only) and numbers and it must follow the camelCase naming convention.
+A String identifier of a data model that defines both a specific format (e.g., JSON, XML) and its associated semantics.
+A name has to start with a letter and must follow the camelCase naming convention.
+The identifier maximum length is 63 characters.

 ## DataModelTranslationTaskID